DanicoSantos/lib-rhes/README.md

-# lib-rhes
+# Lib Rhes
-A system to manage a small library
+A django system to manage a small library